open-telemetry/opentelemetry-dotnet/docs/otlp/getting-started-console/README.md

 The program uses the [OpenTelemetry.Exporter.OpenTelemetryProtocol](../../../src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md) package to export telemetry via OTLP to the .NET Aspire dashboard.
-This is done by configuring and starting the OpenTelemetry SDK using the `OpenTelemetrySdk.Create` API (added in `1.10.0`) and extension methods:
+This is done by starting the OpenTelemetry SDK manually and calling extension methods for
+configuration:

 ```csharp
 var openTelemetrySdk = OpenTelemetrySdk.Create(builder =>